libuk/libuk/blog/what-is-a-pure-function.md

 ### Its evaluation has no side effect such as mutation of variables

-Direct mutation of a variable is a feature of an impure function.
+Direct mutation (altering) of a variable is a feature of an impure function.
 For example, in the source code for our game we have a function that increases a player’s power level:

 ```javascript